CatsOfMrXue/STT_demo/README.md

 python app.py
 ```

-Visit `http://localhost:5000` in your browser.
-Provide your API key, optionally override the base URL, choose a model, and upload an audio file to receive a transcription.
+Visit `http://localhost:5001` in your browser.
+The interface now includes a microphone button so you can record audio directly in the page, or upload an existing file.
+Provide your API key, optionally override the base URL, choose a model, and submit the audio to receive a transcription.